Sunday's Scottish Gossip

 Giovanni van Bronckhorst has been given assurances that he will be able to form his own backroom team should he become Rangers manager following productive talks with the Scottish champions, with the former Feyenoord head coach keen to return to Ibrox.

-However, Rangers are also in dialogue with representatives of former Chelsea manager Frank Lampard and are also considering Bodo/Glimt head coach Kjetil Knutsen, while Rino Gattuso's camp have informed his old club the timing is not right for the former Ibrox midfielder.
+However, Rangers are also in dialogue with representatives of former Chelsea manager Frank Lampard and are also considering Bodo/Glimt head coach Kjetil Knutsen, while Rino Gattuso's camp have informed his old club the timing is not right for the former AC Milan boss.
 (Sunday Mail)

 Rangers are entering the final stages of their search for Steven Gerrard's replacement as manager after holding talks with Giovanni van Bronckhorst and the Dutchman is poised to go head-to-head with former Chelsea boss Frank Lampard as sporting director Ross Wilson seeks to make an appointment in the coming days.
 (The National On Sunday)